weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

 ## Setup a Container Registry

+### Sign in to the AWS Management Console
+- Open the AWS Management Console at https://aws.amazon.com/ and sign in with your credentials.

 ### Navigate to Amazon ECR
 - In the AWS Management Console, select Services.
 - Under the "Containers" category, choose Elastic Container Registry.

 ### Create a Repository
-- In the Amazon ECR dashboard, click on Repositories.
+- In the Amazon ECR dashboard, click on Repositories in the left-hand navigation pane.
 - Click the Create repository button at the top of the page.

 ### Configure the Repository

-**Cluster name**: `redpanda-workshop`.
+**Repository name**: `redpanda-workshop`.
 **Visibility settings**:  `Private`, The repository is only accessible to your AWS account.

 ### Create the Repository

 - Review your settings and click the Create repository button.

-Copy URI `xxx.dkr.ecr.us-east-1.amazonaws.com/redpanda-workshop`

 ## Setup Secret Manager